 - Vertebra - the bones (think of them as the building blocks that create your spine)

-So your facet joints work in conjunction with the discs between each vertebrae to absorb shock and esentially function like a hinge - allowing your spine to bend and twist.
+So your facet joints work in conjunction with the discs between each vertebra to absorb shock and essentially function like a hinge - allowing your spine to bend and twist.
 When your joints become inflamed, it can eventually lead to your vertebrae fusing together and becoming stiff.
 This is where you get the term 'ankylosis'.
 Although it’s more common to be found in your spine, spondylitis can also affect other joints in your body such as your ribs, hips, shoulders, and knees.

 What Causes Spondylitis?
 Am I More Prone To Developing Ankylosing Spondylitis?

-The direct cause of spondylitis has yet to be found, but medical professionals belive it to be an autoimmune disease, caused by your body's own immune system attacking healthy tissue and causing damage to your joints, which results in inflammation.
+The direct cause of spondylitis has yet to be found, but medical professionals believe it to be an autoimmune disease, caused by your body's own immune system attacking healthy tissue and causing damage to your joints, which results in inflammation.
 Around 90% of individuals diagnosed with spondylitis have a gene called HLA-B27.
 This is why spondylitis is thought to be a genetically inherited disease, passed down through generations.
-To check whether you have this specific gene, your doctor can take blood test to detect it.
+To check whether you have this specific gene, your doctor can take a blood test to detect it.